melexis/sphinx-coverity-extension/README.rst

 ===========================

 Block `coverity-list` takes below attributes to provide better granularity and filtering of the displayed information.
-Keep in mind all the attributes are to be encapsulated by `:`.
-All parameters are passed in CSV format (separate them with commas).
+Keep in mind that all the attributes are to be encapsulated by `:`.
+All parameters are passed in CSV format (comma-separated without any spaces).

 col
 ---

 List column names of the table.
 They should match the columns inside Coverity.
-The list is comma separated without any spaces.
+The list is comma-separated without any spaces.
 Possible Keywords are (but not limited, since Coverity has option to create custom names):

     - `CID`: Coverity defect ID